iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

 ```
 Pay attention to init parts, there are differences between *rawValue* and *deeplink*

-Let's walkthrough how our flow logic should work right now.
+Let's walk through how our flow logic should work right now.

 Now given the route `AppFlow → HomeFlow → DashboardFlow → CardFlow`, we can go through each corresponding coordinator and handle it separately.

-In `AppCoordinator` we will initiliaze `Appflow(rawValue: "cardDetail")`.
-By the above defined recursion it should return `.home` case, so we know that we should push the `HomeCoordinator`.
+In `AppCoordinator` we will initialize `Appflow(deeplink: "cardDetail")`.
+By the above-defined recursion, it should return `.home` case, so we know that we should push the `HomeCoordinator`.

-We will do the same in `HomeFlow(rawValue: "cardDetail")` and it should return `.dashboard` case.
+We will do the same in `HomeFlow(deeplink: "cardDetail")` and it should return `.dashboard` case.
 Our `HomeCoordinator` has a `UITabBarController` so it will select the Dashboard.
-After that we pass the deeplink deeper into the `DashboardCoordinator`
+After that, we pass the deeplink deeper into the `DashboardCoordinator`

-We will repeat the above step for the Dashboard and now finally in `CardCoordinator` we initialize `CardFlow(rawValue: "cardDetail")` and push the corresponding `CardDetailVC`
+We will repeat the above step for the Dashboard and now finally in `CardCoordinator` we initialize `CardFlow(deeplink: "cardDetail")` and push the corresponding `CardDetailVC`

 ## Real application